Get insider access

 5. Best Mid-Range 65-Inch TV

-If you want something cheaper but still want high-end features and great performance, a mid-range TV like the LG OLED65B3PUA, otherwise known as the LG B3 OLED, is an excellent choice.
-It's a great mid-range TV and can be an excellent entry point into the OLED market.
-The TV has all the features of the more expensive LG C3 OLED, but the B3 is dimmer and has only two HDMI 2.1 bandwidth ports.
-It still delivers outstanding picture quality, especially in a dark room, with its near-infinite contrast ratio delivering deep, inky blacks with no distracting blooming.
-Its built-in webOS platform is just as fast on this lower-tier model, and it still has very good image processing, so it has no issues upscaling lower-resolution content if you watch DVDs, cable boxes, or Blu-rays.
-It also has Dolby Vision HDR and supports DTS advanced audio formats, which is great for physical media as it tends to use DTS for their audio tracks.
+If you want something cheaper but still want high-end features and great performance, a mid-range TV like the LG OLED65B4PUA is an excellent choice.
+The TV has most of the features of the more expensive LG C4 OLED, so you still get support for Dolby Vision and DTS audio passthrough.
+However, the B4 is dimmer than the C4 in HDR and is limited to 4k @ 120Hz.
+It still delivers outstanding picture quality, especially in a dark room, with its near-infinite contrast ratio delivering deep, inky blacks with no blooming.
+Its built-in webOS platform is just as fast on this lower-tier model, and it still has very good image processing, so it has no issues upscaling lower-resolution content if you watch DVDs.

 See our review